|BORN||May 22, 1987|

 |BIRTH PLACE||Karachi, Sind|

 |BATTING STYLE||Right Handed|

 Sarfaraz Ahmed is a right-handed wicketkeeper-batsman from Pakistan.
 He played five ODIs for the Pakistan Under-19 team before being called up to captain the U-19 World Cup unit in 2006.
 This came after he scored back-to-back half-centuries in only his third and fourth match.
 With Pakistan winning the World Cup, Sarfaraz was suitably drafted into domestic cricket.

-He earned a call to the national team in 2007 as a cover for the injured Akmal and made his debut in the final ODI of the series against India.
-He did not get an opportunity to bat but he impressed everybody with his sharp keeping and livewire attitude.
+Sarfaraz has had a remarkable beginning to the 2007-08 season where he racked up three fifties in his first five matches along with 21 dismissals behind the stumps and posed a serious threat to Kamran Akmal's position as Pakistan's first-choice wicketkeeper.
+Sarfaraz earned a call for the national team in 2007 as a cover for the injured Akmal and made his debut in the final ODI of the series against India.
+He did not get an opportunity to bat but impressed everybody with his sharp keeping and live-wire attitude.